-Atunement describes a person’s awareness and receptivity level in conjunction with the reaction to awareness.
-So, now that you are aware of the feelngs produced by various impacts, what is your response?
+Attunement describes a person’s awareness and receptivity level in conjunction with the reaction to awareness.
+So, now that you are aware of the feelings produced by various impacts, what is your response?
 Do you shove the feelings away?
-Do you discuss the feelngs?
+Do you discuss the feelings?
 Journal?
 Counseling?
 Talk to a teacher friend?

 Your reaction can be the beginning of a healthy processing journey, or the beginning of an unhealthy compacting journey.

 Download the FREE Healthy Processing Packet to begin your journey.
 We will dive a bit deeper in the next post.

 Looking for a deep dive into purposeful reflection for both teachers and students?
 Check out the Intentional Teaching Series.